 Professor Termini joined the Brooklyn Law School faculty in the fall of 2014.
-She is an Associate Professor of Legal Writing and also teaches in the Law School’s externship program.
+She is a Professor of Legal Writing, Co-Director of Legal Research and Writing, and also teaches in the Law School’s externship program.
 Her scholarship interests relate to legal education pedagogy with a focus on helping students develop the legal reasoning skills needed for effective legal writing and advocacy.

 Before joining the Law School faculty, Professor Termini was a litigator, practicing in federal and state court.
 She worked in the Appeals Division of the New York City Housing Authority and as a litigation associate at Hughes Hubbard & Reed LLP.
 While in law school, Professor Termini was a member of the Columbia Journal of Law and Social Problems.
 Before practicing law, she taught high school mathematics and was an adjunct professor of education.
 Professor Termini holds a J.D. from Columbia Law School, an M.A. in curriculum and instruction from the University of Mississippi, and a B.A. in mathematics from Smith College.